paypal/squbs/docs/httpclient.md

 ### EndpointRegistry

-Users could register multiple `EndpointResolver`s with the `EndpointRegistry`.
+Users could register multiple `EndpointResolver`s with the `EndpointRegistry` per actor system.
 The sequence of EndpointResolver to be tried is the reverse of the registration sequence.
 In other words, the last EndpointResolver registered has the highest priority and will be consulted first.
 If the endpoint cannot be resolved, the next to last EndpointResolve registered will be tried, in sequence.
 If the service name starts with "http://" or "https://" and is not resolved by any registered resolver, the service name itself will be used as the endpoint.
 This allows users to use a well known endpoint directly without any resolver registration, yet allows the resolver to make proper translations as needed.

 The following is an example of an EndpointResolver: